 Criterion (new) Guidance 3.5 Management documents may comprise social programmes avoiding or mitigating adverse social impact including human rights, social programmes advancing community livelihoods and gender equality, partnership programmes for Independent Smallholders, education and health in the communities.
 Affected stakeholders are able to express their views through their own representative institutions, or freely chosen spokespersons, during the identification of impacts, reviewing findings and plans for mitigation, and monitoring the success of implemented plans.
-For Indicator 3.4.2: Documentation may include separate Social Impact Assessment (SIA) and Environmental Impact Assessment (EIA) or an integrated SEIA 3.6 Refer to Occupational Safety & Health Act and Regulation 1994 3.7 Training content: Workers should be adequately trained on: the health and environmental risks of pesticide exposure; recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women); ways to minimise exposure to workers and their families; and international and national instruments or regulations that protect workers' health.
-The training programme should include productivity and best management practice and be appropriate to the scale of the organisation.
-The programme should enable everyone to fulfil their jobs and responsibilities in accordance with documented procedure.
-Training participants: Training should be given to all staff and workers regardless of gender,, within the unit of certification.
-Training records: Records of training should be maintained where appropriate on an individual basis.
-The unit of certification should demonstrate training activities for Scheme Smallholders who provide FFB on a contracted basis.
+For Indicator 3.4.2: Documentation may include separate Social Impact Assessment (SIA) and Environmental Impact Assessment (EIA) or an integrated SEIA 3.6 Refer to Occupational Safety & Health Act and Regulation 1994

+Criterion (new) Guidance 3.7 Training content: Workers should be adequately trained on: the health and environmental risks of pesticide exposure; recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women); ways to minimise exposure to workers and their families; and international and national instruments or regulations that protect workers' health.
+The training programme should include productivity and best management practice and be appropriate t organisation.
+The programme should enable everyone to fulfil their jobs and responsibilities in accordanc documented procedure.
+Training participants: Training should be given to all staff and workers regardless of gender,, within the un Training records: Records of training should be maintained where appropriate on an individual basis.
+The unit of certification should demonstrate training activities for Scheme Smallholders who provide FFB basis.
+For individual scheme smallholder operations, training records should not be required for their workers, but anyone working on the farm should be trained.